TAO OF MASTERY:

 Helping in one’s evolution

 The Pa-Kua sign is the primary symbol of Taoism for harnessing the powers of the universe.
 For complete information on its scientifically-based evolution, please refer back to Introduction to Taoism: Yin and Yang Theory.
-It can be produced in any size and it can be hung in any place.
-It is hung to provide protection, peace, balance, success, power and righteousness.
+It can be hung in any place to provide protection, peace, balance, success, power and righteousness.

 One college professor testified to its effectiveness.
 His office was located between two other offices which belonged to two ladies who fought bitterly and constantly.
 He was always dragged into their fights, which occurred without any good reason.
 They all realized this and tried everything to stop the insanity.
 They tried seeing psychologists and psychiatrists, but nothing worked.
 The man even contemplated resignation.
 To resolve this terrible situation, Dr. Chang recommended that the professor hang a Pa-Kua sign in a place where everyone would notice it.
 Almost immediately he went back to tell Dr. Chang that he felt the vibration change when he hung the sign up.
 He also said that no one ever fought again.